ethereumjs/ethereumjs-monorepo/packages/block/README.md

 ### Casper/PoS (since v3.5.0) (experimental)

-Merge-friendly Casper/PoS blocks have been introduced along the `v3.5.0` release.
-Proof-of-Stake compatible execution blocks come with its own set of header field simplifications and associated validation rules.
-The difficuly is set to `0` since not relevant any more, just to name an example.
+Merge-friendly Casper/PoS blocks have been introduced along with the `v3.5.0` release.
+Proof-of-Stake compatible execution blocks come with their own set of header field simplifications and associated validation rules.
+The difficulty is set to `0` since not relevant anymore, just to name an example.
 For a full list of changes see [EIP-3675](https://eips.ethereum.org/EIPS/eip-3675).

 You can instantiate a Merge/PoS block like this: